-- a) The Local Parity model is adopted for the payment of allowances to foster and kinship carers of Looked After Children as an interim solution to the issue of parity. - b) Provision is made to backdate any unpaid allowances to the 1st April 2015 or such other date as is advised through further guidance from the Scottish Government. - c) Officers continue to work with Scottish Government, Social Work Scotland (SWS), the Convention of Scottish Local Authorities (COSLA) and the 32 Scottish local authorities in developing a longer term solution to the issue of parity.
+- a) The Local Parity Model is adopted for the payment of allowances to foster and kinship carers of Looked After Children as an interim solution to the issue of parity. - b) Provision is made to backdate any unpaid allowances to the 1st October 2015 in accordance with the letter from Scottish Government dated 5th October 2015. - c) Officers continue to work with Scottish Government, Social Work Scotland (SWS), the Convention of Scottish Local Authorities (COSLA) and the 32 Scottish local authorities in developing a longer term solution to the issue of parity.

-4.0 DETAIL
+3.0 DETAIL

-- 4.1 Kinship care is the care of children by their extended family or by a close friend of the family.
+- 3.1 Kinship care is the care of children by their extended family or by a close friend of the family.
 It includes children who are "looked after" by the local authority and arrangements that are made privately between family members without local authority involvement.
 The number of children in kinship care over the past decade has steadily increased across Scotland and this is the case within Argyll and Bute.
-This trend is likely to continue as research suggests kinship care generally offers the best outcomes for children and should be considered as the first option for a placement for a Looked After Child. - 4.2 Kinship carers of children who are not looked after are currently supported under Section 22 of the Children (Scotland) Act 1995.
+This trend is likely to continue as research suggests kinship care generally offers the best outcomes for children and should be considered as the first option for a placement for a Looked After Child. - 3.2 Kinship carers of children who are not looked after are currently supported under Section 22 of the Children (Scotland) Act 1995.
 This is discretionary and has no impact on a family's entitlement to housing benefit and tax credits.
-These arrangements and payments are not presently subject to the threat of Judicial Review.
+These arrangements and payments are not presently subject to the threat of Judicial Review and parity.
 Argyll and Bute kinship carers for Looked After Children are paid an allowance under Section 50 of the Children Act 1975 for the "maintenance of children" which is disregarded when calculating entitlement to housing benefit and tax credits.
 Argyll and Bute kinship carer allowances are presently calculated by maximising a families' access to benefits and where necessary topping up payments to ensure that families receive a level of income equivalent to the approved/agreed rate (Appendix 1).
 This rate is approximately 50% of the rate currently paid to foster carers (Appendix 2).